easwar16/Car-Wash-Management-Application/README.md

 ## This Project was developed as a part of the Presidio's FullStack role Recruitment process
 ### I cleared this round but failed to clear the One on One Tech-Based Interview
-### Hope this Helps you out!!
+### I Hope this Helps you out!!

 A Web Project Developed using the Tech Stack:

- Front-end : Bootstrap
+ Front-end: Bootstrap

- Back-end  : Php
+ Back-end: Php

- DataBase  : MySQL (Xampp)
+ Database: MySQL (Xampp)

  Types of Users: